yduf/yduf.github.io/_posts/2021-04-02-smooth-curve.md

 title: Smoothing a hand-drawn curve
 tags: math curve drawing
 ---
 > In spite of the importance of the curve-fitting problem and a literature going back more than thirty years, there has to date been no fully satisfactory solution.
-Existing approaches either fail to consistently produce the best result, are slow (unsuitable for interactive use), or both. - [Fitting cubic Bézier curves](https://raphlinus.github.io/curves/2021/03/11/bezier-fitting.html)
+Existing approaches either fail to consistently produce the best result, are slow (unsuitable for interactive use), or both. - [Fitting cubic Bézier curves (2021)](https://raphlinus.github.io/curves/2021/03/11/bezier-fitting.html)

 - [Smoothing a hand-drawn curve](https://stackoverflow.com/questions/5525665/smoothing-a-hand-drawn-curve)
 	- [burningmime/curves](https://github.com/burningmime/curves) - implementation of Philip J. Schneider's least-squares method for fitting Bézier curves to a set of input data points / [2](https://codeanticode.wordpress.com/2009/02/21/live_animation_of_freehand-strokes/) / [3](https://github.com/volkerp/fitCurves)